 COVID-19-Related Wellness and Resilience Resources

-- WHO Mental Health and Psychosocial Considerations During COVID-19 Outbreak
+- Mental Health and Psychosocial Considerations During COVID-19 Outbreak (World Health Organization)

-- Sunnybrook Your Health Matters: Simple ways of finding happiness in challenging times
+- Ways of finding happiness in challenging times (Sunnybrook Health Sciences Centre)

 Resources for Faculty

-- Wellness and resilience resources for faculty by the DFCM Faculty Development Welleness and Resilience Committee
+- List of wellness and resilience resources for faculty (DFCM Faculty Development Wellness and Resilience Committee)

-- Wellness for Health Care Providers on DFCM Open
+- Wellness for Health Care Providers (DFCM Open)

-- Wellness Resources from the Faculty of Medicine
+- Wellness Resources for Faculty (Temerty Faculty of Medicine)

-- Faculty of Medicine COVID-19 Wellness Series (webinars)
+- COVID-19 Wellness Series (webinars) (Temerty Faculty of Medicine)

 - Faculty Navigator - A one stop line to have a person help faculty member figure out which supports needed and link to the support, get information, etc.

 - Quick Guide: Wellness Resources for Physicians (Toronto Academic Health Science Network)